railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 completed automatically by Open ERP but you can change these values if you need.
 Select a supplier.
 Once a supplier has been selected, Open ERP automatically completes the contact address for the supplier.
 The pricelist is also completed when you select the supplier.
-This should bring in all of the conditions that you've negotiated with the supplier for a given period.
+This should bring in all of the conditions that you have negotiated with the supplier for a given period.

 .. tip:: Supplier Selection

    Searching for a supplier is limited to all of the partners in the system that have the :guilabel:`Supplier` checkbox checked.
-   If you don't find your supplier it might be worth checking the whole list of all partners to make sure that the supplier hasn't been partially entered into the system.
+   If you do not find your supplier, it might be worth checking the whole list of all partners to make sure that the supplier has not been partially entered into the system.

 Once the main body of the purchase order has been completed you can enter the product lines.